PierreSenellart/provsql/doc/TODO/conditioning.md

 `shapley` / `banzhaf` on a conditioned token are currently *refused* with a clear error (`src/shapley.cpp`: Shapley / Banzhaf are linear over the semiring, conditioning is not).
-"Which observation most shifted my posterior moment?" is connecting code over a `gate_conditioned` root plus the existing Shapley machinery and is unique to a provenance-aware system, but the conditional value *definition* is the research question to settle first.
-(Borders `continuous_distributions.md` §E.1.)
+The `observe`-evidence counterpart (`provsql.shapley_observe`, attribution of observation atoms to a posterior moment) exists; the open item is the analogue over a `gate_conditioned` root with *Boolean* evidence, where the conditional value *definition* is the research question to settle first.

 ### Soft / weighted conditioning (explicitly not a priority)

-Hard conditioning only, by decision.
-A finite-weight MarkoView / likelihood-weighted gate `gate_conditioned(X, event, weight)` reweights worlds rather than restricting them (the move from rejection sampling to importance / likelihood weighting: makes rare-evidence conditioning tractable instead of fragile, and gives soft evidence – "this observation is 90% reliable" – a first-class form).
+Hard conditioning only for discrete evidence, by decision.
+A finite-weight MarkoView gate `gate_conditioned(X, event, weight)` reweights worlds rather than restricting them, giving soft evidence – "this observation is 90% reliable" – a first-class form.
 Hard conditioning is the `weight → ∞` (indicator-likelihood) limit.
-It shares the gate type and the evaluator hooks, so it would land as a parameter on the same gate, not a new mechanism.
+The continuous side already has the weighted-evidence machinery (the `observe` / importance-weighting engine, see [`latent-variables.md`](latent-variables.md)); the open item is the finite-weight surface for *Boolean* evidence, landing as a parameter on the same gate, not a new mechanism.
 When it lands, weights leaving `[0, 1]` make the synthetic intermediate probabilities negative, so the `probability_evaluate` dispatcher must route such inputs **exact-only** and refuse `monte_carlo` / `independent` (the discrete twin of the